Effective January 29, 2020

 LIABILITY FOR ONWARD TRANSFERS

 In compliance with the Privacy Shield Principles, Concourse commits to resolve complaints about our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
 EU, UK, and Swiss individuals with Privacy Shield inquiries or complaints should first contact Concourse at email@example.com, or in the U.S. by regular mail as indicated below.
 Concourse shall respond within 45 days.

 Concourse has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit https: https://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information or to file a complaint.
-The services of the Better Business Bureaus are provided at no cost to you.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
+This service is provided free of charge to you.

 The mediator may propose any appropriate remedy, such as deletion of the relevant Personal Data, publicity for findings of non compliance, payment of compensation for losses incurred as a result of non compliance, or cessation of processing of Personal Data of the Customer or User who brought the complaint.
 The mediator, or the Customer or User, also may refer the matter to the U.S. Federal Trade Commission, which has Privacy Shield investigatory and enforcement powers over Concourse.